Brian Eklund: Playing career

 As a youth, Eklund played in the 1994 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Hobomock in Pembroke, Massachusetts.

 After four seasons at Brown University, Eklund signed a two-year rookie contract with the Tampa Bay Lightning.
 He was then assigned by the Lightning to the Pensacola Ice Pilots of the ECHL.
 In his first season with the Ice Pilots (2002–03), he was the back up to Maxime Gingras.
 He played in 19 games and posted a 10–6–0 record with a 3.66 goals-against average and a .896 save percentage.
 When the Ice Pilots concluded their season after being eliminated in the playoffs, he was called up to the Springfield Falcons of the AHL.
 He appeared in one game allowing only one goal and getting the win.

 In the 2003–04 campaign, Gingras did not return to Pensacola leaving the #1 goalie slot open for contest.
 Eklund battled fellow Lightning prospect Evgeny Konstantinov for the #1 slot.
 He easily won the job.
 He appeared in all but 10 of the Ice Pilots' 72 regular-season games.
 This feat ranks second overall in the ECHL for games played in a season.
 As the top goalie, he shone even though the team lacked defense at times.
 He finished the season with a 38–17–7 record with a 3.01 GAA and a .921 SV%.

 In 2004–05, Eklund spent the whole season with the Falcons, after signing a new one-year deal with the Lightning.
 He played 43 games going 14–23–0 with a 3.01 GAA and a .911 SV%.
 The team struggled that year notching only 24 wins in 80 games for a record of 24–53–3.
-Despite the teams struggles Brian was named team MVP.
+Despite the team's struggles Brian was named team MVP.

 In 2005–06, Eklund was the backup goalie behind both Jonathan Boutin and Gerald Coleman at different times of the season.
 He also played two games for the Johnstown Chiefs of the ECHL.
 This was, however, the season he was called up to the NHL to play his first and only NHL game.
 He allowed 3 goals and made 16 saves in 58 minutes of play.
 However, he lost the game.
 He was traded to the Boston Bruins of the NHL who then assigned him to their AHL team, the Providence Bruins where he played 12 games going 3–6–1 with a 3.52 GAA and a .870 SV%.